As amended at AGM 29 September 2021

 7.6 Branches shall not have the power to enter into financial obligations beyond the funds under their own control.

 8 Annual General Meeting

-8.1 The Annual General Meeting of the Society for each year shall be held not more than 15 months after the previous Annual General Meeting.
+8.1 The Annual General Meeting of the Society for each year shall be held not more than 5 months after the end of the Society's financial year.

 8.2 The business of the Annual General Meeting shall include the following: